vivianetrindade/vivianetrindadeportfolio/README.md

 # Viviane Trindade - Portfolio

 > This website was created to be my first potfolio.
 The portfolio is a way to show case the projects I worked on and to be able connect with possible employers.
-The website has a backend to send responsable to send the e-mail of the people that wants to connect.
+The website has a backend to send  the e-mails of the people that wants to contact me.
+And a FrontEnd that show the knowledge I have on react and typeScript.

 ## TechStack
 * TypeScript
 * React
 * React BootStrap
 * React BootStrap Icons
+* Node JS
 * Express
 * Axios
 * Nodemailer